amyskaletzky/Rabbit-Hop/notes.md

 # sky bg
-backmost layer, unnaffected by everything + slower speed -> later design: starry night + some gradient sunrise/set + sunny day
+backmost layer, unnaffected by everything + slower speed -> later design: starry night + some gradient sunrise/set + sunny day maybe to start with clouds moving and the sun and moon and stars try to use animation after certain time (settimeout) for sun to go down and moon to come up

 # audio
 - hop